QingyangZhang/EMPO/readme.md

 ## Verl Quick Start
 > Developed upon verl==0.4.x.
 See [`verl`](./verl/README.md) for details.

+The recommended docker image with pre-built dependency is verlai/verl:app-verl0.4-vllm0.8.5-mcore0.13.0-preview.

 ### Data Preparation

 Place the train and val data from ['math_data'](./math_data) in your local path.